MMMZZZZ/Jellyfin-Migrator/README.md

 Internally, Jellyfin identifies files, folders, ... by a unique 32 byte ID.
 Sounds like a good idea but the implementation is... well judge for yourself.

 The ID is calculated as MD5 of the type of the object as well as its file path.
 So to maintain a proper database, the IDs must be recalculated and updated whereever they occur.
-Interesting to note here that the MD5 function used here encodes those strings in UTF-16-le first (because why not I guess...).
+Interesting to note here that the MD5 function encodes those strings in UTF-16-le first (because why not I guess...).
 On top of that, the ID format is not consistent.
 Depending on the column of the database, it's either in binary form, string form or string form with dashes.
 However, there were many IDs left that did not match the Item IDs described so far.
 Only by comparing what _should_ belong together did I notice that sometimes Jellyfin swaps the byte ordering within the IDs.
 Boy was I banging my head onto the desk when discovering this...

 These different IDs of course occur in the database files.
 More annoyingly (though this kinda makes sense tbh), they also occur in the metadata file paths (among others).
 Meaning, the script not only checks and updates all the files but also their locations if an ID is detected in their file paths.
 Luckily, file paths seem to only use a single type of the various ID flavors presented above.
 Though at this point it wouldn't really matter anymore.